Parkside Avenue station: Station layout

 This station currently has four tracks and two side platforms.
 The two center express tracks are used by the B train when it operates on weekdays.

 The original southern two-thirds of the platforms are in a tunnel underneath cross streets and buildings, while the remaining northern one third is in an open cut.
 The extreme north ends of the platforms, which were extensions built in the 1960s, have no canopies and curve to the north.
 The southbound platform has its concrete wall painted beige while the northbound one is carved within the Earth's crust.
 Here, the station signs are the standard black plates in white lettering.
-The rest of the open cut has a concrete canopy with red columns.
-The remainder of the platforms in the tunnel have red columns and a red trim line and mosaic name tablets reading "PARKSIDE AVE." in gold serif font surrounded by diamonds.
+The rest of the open cut has a concrete canopy with dark grey columns.
+The remainder of the platforms in the tunnel have dark grey columns and a red trim line and mosaic name tablets reading "PARKSIDE AVE." in gold serif font surrounded by diamonds.

 The 1994 artwork here is called Brighton Clay Re-Leaf by Susan Tunick.
 It features ceramic tiles portraying leaves in the station house within fare control.
 This artwork can also be found at the Prospect Park station.